phutran-se/DSA/Practical-3/README.md

                     equation in infix form and solve it by converting it into postfix and then evaluating the postfix.
-Funct.py - Functions for print info and print error
+Funct.py - Functions for print info and print error Test.py - testcases for DSAStack and DSAQueue classes
 ## Dependencies
 none